-For Primary School Experience please email primarySE@ newman.ac.uk
+For Primary School Experience please email primarySE@

-For Secondary ITE Programmes please email secondaryprogrammes@ newman.ac.uk
+For Secondary ITE Programmes please email secondaryprogrammes@ newman.ac.uk newman.ac.uk please email secondaryse@ newman.ac.uk

-For Secondary School Experience please please email secondaryfed@ newman.ac.uk
+For Secondary School Experience

-For Education, Childhood and Professional Studies please email EMPPEC@newman.ac.uk
+For Education.
+Childhood and Professional Studies please email EMPPEC@newman.ac.uk

+For Certificates and Masters in Education please email MA-Education@newman.ac.uk

-All subject areas have their own personal tutor policies and there are a range of approaches towards personal tutoring at Newman.
+All subject areas have their own personal tutor policies and there are a range of approaches towards personal tutoring at Birmingham Newman.
 When you meet your lecturers, they will introduce you to your personal tutor and details will also be available through Moodle.